Zurich, Switzerland

 #

-- Public Transport: Zurich has an efficient public transport system consisting of trams, buses, and trains.
-Purchase a Zurich Card for unlimited travel within the city.
+- Public Transport: Zurich has an excellent public transportation system, including trams, buses, and trains.
+Consider getting a Zurich Card for unlimited travel within the city.

 #